Madfarm/AWS-sandbox/module2/EC2.md

 ## How EC2 Works
-First you must launch an instance
+1. First you must launch an instance
 There are templates for basic configurations like what operating system

 you can also select the instance types

+then you specify security settings to control the network traffic flow

+2. Next, connect to the instance

+Several methods including users logging in and accessing the computer desktop

+3. Once you are connected you can begin using it.
+Run commands, install software, add storage, manage files